Greys0/HexCans/Readme.txt

 CC-BY 3.0 license with the express intent that any person may take the models and apply customized textures and cfgs to create a variant that fits their need, as well as being free to distribute the result.
 We desire that any derivative works be released under the same license, but it is not mandatory.

+Rules of Attribution: The creator of this part set, Greys, must remain present in the Author field in .cfg files of all derivitive works which use assets from this pack.
+Other names in the field and the order they appear are up to the author of such derivitive works.

 --------------------------------------------------
 Release History